AnthonySuker/GovHack2021-Backend-Rest-Server/readme.md

 # Gov Hack 2021 rest server

+This was is a backend rest server that was meant to be used intandem with a website created for govhack2021.
+This was abandoned mid project due to deciding a single tier architecture was more appropriate.

 ## TO SETUP FIRST TIME
 You have to have pip and pipenv installed if you don't have pipenv installed read the tutorial [here](https://www.pythontutorial.net/python-basics/install-pipenv-windows/)